nicodv/pyspark-tutorial/README.md

 Prerequisites
 -------------

-- If you do not have it already, you will need the JDK available [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+- Install Java 7 or newer on your OS.

 - Download a pre-built version of Spark from [here](https://spark.apache.org/downloads.html) and unpack it.

-- Set the following environment variables, for example in your `~/.bash_profile`:
+- Set the following environment variables, for example in your `~/.bashrc`:

-    `export JAVA_HOME=$(/usr/libexec/java_home)`

     `export SPARK_HOME=/PATH/TO/SPARK`

     `export PYTHONPATH=/PATH/TO/SPARK/python`